pangenome/sweepga/README.md

 3. **Apply scaffolding/chaining** to merge nearby alignments into syntenic regions
 4. **Output multiple formats**: PAF (text) or .1aln (binary ONE format)

-By default, it applies a two-stage filtering approach:
-- **Stage 1**: Removes duplicate mappings (1:1 plane sweep)
-- **Stage 2**: Creates scaffolds, keeps all non-overlapping scaffold chains (N:N), and rescues nearby mappings
+By default, it applies 1:1 plane sweep filtering to remove duplicate mappings.
+Scaffolding/chaining is disabled by default but can be enabled with `-j` to merge nearby alignments into syntenic regions.

 ## Tools Included